globules-io/cordova-plugin-ios-xhr/README.md

 ## cordova-ios 6+ File XHR Plugin

 ### About
-> This plugin is a merge of two other plugins, and made compatible for cordova-ios 6+.
+> Originally, this plugin is a merge of two other plugins, and made compatible for cordova-ios 6+.

 > [cordova-plugin-wkwebview-file-xhr](https://github.com/oracle/cordova-plugin-wkwebview-file-xhr)

 > [cordova-plugin-wkwebviewxhrfix](https://github.com/TheMattRay/cordova-plugin-wkwebviewxhrfix)

+> It's been since remodified and code from TheMattRay has now been entirely removed.
+It is kept here as original reference.
+> This could be turned into a PR to cordova-plugin-wkwebview-file-xhr, if time allows it, or if anybody wants to go at it!

 ### Install